7 Ways to Apply Sunscreen Without Moisturizer

 Choosing the Right Serum-Sunscreen Combination

-Hyaluronic acid serums work beautifully under most sunscreens.
-Niacinamide serums are another fab option, especially for oily skin types that benefit from pore-minimising effects.
+Hyaluronic acid serums work perfectly under most sunscreens.
+Niacinamide serums are another great option, especially for oily skin types that benefit from pore-minimising effects.

 Application Techniques for Maximum Effectiveness